utkusarioglu/wordpress-react-typescript/Readme.md

 development environment.
 It will also take a sql backup before removing the db volume.
 This script takes some optional parameters:
   - `-n`, `--no-backup`: This will make the script disable automatic backup feature.
   - `-f`, `--filename` [filename]: Allows setting custom filename for the backup file.
-This value is directed to `db_backup.sh`.
+Read `db_backup.sh` section for details

 - `theme_clean.sh` removes the files created by react wptheme scripts

 - `build.sh` builds the theme and places it inside build directory

 - `db_backup.sh` creates a backup of the wordpress db and places it inside `backups/sql` directory.
 If no particular filename is specified, the names of files generated will follow the pattern: [date]-[time].sql.
-This scrip takes some optional params:
+This script takes some optional params:
   - `-f`, `--filename` [filename]: Allows setting custom filename for the backup file.

 - `db_restore.sh` restores the latest or any other specified backup inside `backups/sql`.
 This script takes some optional params:
-  - `-f`, `--filename` [filename]: Allows setting a custom sql file from which to restore the db data
+  - `-f`, `--filename` [filename]: Allows setting a custom sql file from which to restore the db data.

 ## Repo management note